open-policy-agent/opa/docs/docs/management-bundles/index.md

 1. Go to Azure Active Directory.
 2. In the left menu, click "App Registrations" followed by "New Registration".
 Name your app (client) amd leave the other options be.
 Click "Register".
 3. Click "Certificates and Secrets".
 Either create a secret to be used for [OAuth2 Client Credentials](https://www.openpolicyagent.org/docs/latest/configuration/#oauth2-client-credentials) or upload a certificate for [OAuth2 Client Credentials JWT authentication](https://www.openpolicyagent.org/docs/latest/configuration/#oauth2-client-credentials-jwt-authentication).
 4. In the menu to the left, click "API permissions".
 Click "Add a permission".
-Choose "Azure Storage" and check the "user_impersonation" checkbox.
+Choose "Azure Storage" and check the `user_impersonation` checkbox.
 5. Click "Add admin consent for Default Directory".
 Answer Yes on the followup question.
 6. Navigate back to your storage account.
 Click "Access Control (IAM)".
 Click "Add role assignments".
 7. Select the "Storage Blob Data Contributor" role.
 Leave "Assign access to" as "User, group or service principal".
 Search and select the name of the app created in step 2.